MohanKabade/Mohan_Kabade_Projects_/README.md

 # Mohan_Kabade_Projects_
 # 🧠 Alzheimer's Disease Classification

-This project focuses on **classifying Alzheimer's disease stages** using MRI brain images.
+This project focuses on **classifying Alzheimer's disease stages** using MRI brain images with a **Convolutional Neural Network (CNN)** for enhanced performance.
 The dataset is categorized into different stages:

 - **Non-Demented**
 - **Very Mild Demented**